PeTPPPP/REDWIND_code/README.md

 # General

 1. Clone repo
-2. Unzip '.7z' files in wdir and resource/Genes2Drug/9657Genes2Drugs
+2. Unzip '.7z' files in wdir and ./resource/Genes2Drug/9657Genes2Drugs

 # Gene2Drug
-This section describes prediction of protein binding prediction of drugs using differentially expressed genes in the transcriptomic experiment
+This section describes prediction of protein binding prediction of drugs using differentially expressed genes in the transcriptomic experiment in migraineurs

 ## Input-Output
 - Input: A list of gens at ./data/gene_list.txt